 The ActingWeb specification has all the details of the REST protocol needed for the app to app communication, as well as the application model that enables the extreme focus on a specific user or “thing”.
 A recent update has added full MCP server support, thus allowing AI services to connect directly into an ActingWeb mini-app.

 The specification is backed by working code in the form of a reference implementation in python.
-It is also in itself an ActingWeb mini-app.
 The reference implementation is at all times running at https://demo.actingweb.io (you can even use it to test your own apps).
 You can also see ActingWeb working live in the AI Personal Memory application that offers a privacy-centric storage for all sorts of personal information you may want to share with AI chat or AI agent applications (over MCP).

 RSS - Posts